 Schools can make use of this for lunches, door passes, library cards and transport, but there are a lot more uses outside of school that make having the card a useful thing to have.

 The PASS hologram is an accepted Proof of Age.
-With an up-to-date photo (easy to renew if you need to) and your date of birth you can prove your age for buying age-restricted items or when using public transport or wanting to go see a film, just as a few examples.
+With an up-to-date photo (easy to renew if you need to) and date of birth on the card you can prove your age for buying age-restricted items, using public transport or going to see a film, for example.
 If your proof of age is refused, you can report it here.

 The Young Scot logo is easily recognised and by showing the card in venues that provide a discount, you can get money off products straight away, such as 10% off in Co-Op stores.
 Just look for a poster or sticker with the logo in store and you know your card will be accepted.

 Young Scot are also happy to support young people arrange new discounts for places in their local area.
 If there is a shop or service you use often, let your local youth worker know and we can look into it further.

 I've never had a card, how can I get one?